 Altitude sickness is a serious hurdle in high-altitude trekking or climbing.
 It can be lethal if not treated seriously.
-Generally, the sickness occurs while travelling to high altitude places beyond 2500 m without proper acclimatization.
+Generally, the sickness occurs while traveling to high altitude places beyond 2500 m without proper acclimatization.
 The main cause of altitude sickness is the lack of oxygen in the body.

 There are many names for High Altitude sickness.
 People also call it hypobaropathy, Acosta, puna, Acute Mountain Sickness (AMS) and soroche.
 Regardless of the term, the outcome is the same.
 People love to travel high altitude places.
 In fact, these places offer the rewarding scenery of mountains and landscapes.

-If you can endure all the hardship, marvellous scenery can be beholden.
+If you can endure all the hardship, marvelous scenery can be beholden.
 For example, once you trek to the top of Kalapathar (5545 m); the scenery of the entire Khumbu including Mt.
 Everest looks spectacular.

 Let’s find out more about Altitude sickness.
 At the end of this blog, I expect all the readers to have at least a general idea to avoid altitude sickness during high-altitude activities.

 Symptoms of altitude sickness depend on many variables.
 Person's age, lung capacity, blood pressure level, weight, etc. It depends upon the type of ascending that he/she does.
 Time factor plays a vital role too.